-There are several aspects of wedding planning that work for the DIY bride (homemade favors, table numbers, invitations or welcome baskets for example), but in my opinion your flowers should not be on that list.
+There are several aspects of wedding planning that work for the DIY couple (homemade favors, table numbers, invitations or welcome baskets for example), but in my opinion your flowers should not be on that list.
 DIY projects work best if they can be completed in the weeks or months before the wedding date.
-Flowers are a time-sensitive element that can only be started a few days before the wedding and must be completed the day prior to the wedding when most brides (and close family members, too!) should be able to focus their attention on out-of-town guests, preparing for the rehearsal dinner and tending to last-minute details that may be unexpected.
-And don’t forget the manicure!
-You will simply ruin your nails while working to clean and arrange stems bringing new meaning to the idea of having a green thumb!
+Flowers are a time-sensitive element that can only be started a few days before the wedding and must be completed the day prior to the wedding when most couples (and close family members, too!) should be able to focus their attention on out-of-town guests, preparing for the rehearsal dinner and tending to last-minute details that may be unexpected.

 Some important things to consider about wedding flowers:

 - Ordering.
 It can be difficult to know how many stems of each flower type will be required to achieve the look you are envisioning.
 Some flowers ship more reliably than others and it is important to consider the possibility that certain stems may be damaged upon arrival.
 One can easily over-order or under-order the amount of flowers needed.